 Enjoy these healthy baked mozzarella sticks with zero guilt!
 This slimmed-down version is made with part-skim cheese, breaded with Panko crumbs, and baked in the oven.
 A blend of chili powder, garlic powder, and Italian seasoning adds the perfect amount of flavor.
 This recipe will quickly become your favorite appetizer for game day!

 Super Bowl Sunday is right around the corner!
 For those of us with healthy eating New Year's resolutions, navigating the snacks at your Super Bowl party might feel like somewhat of a minefield.
-While I'm not opposed to bringing my s'mores chocolate chip cookies to a party, I'm trying to keep things on the lighter side this January.
+This January, I'm trying to keep things on the lighter side.
 Enter these slimmed-down mozzarella sticks.
 Are you with me on this?!

 Level of Difficulty: This recipe requires a little more prep work but nothing unmanageable.
 I'd say this is a medium/easy recipe in terms of time spent in the kitchen.
 We use the dredging and coating techniques, which are super easy, but it can be a little messy!